 Change the first paragraph of 7.4.12.26 as follows:

-The DMS Response frame is sent by an AP in response to a DMS Request frame, or autonomously to terminate a requested DMS stream, or to advertise the current parameters for one or more MRG streams.
+The DMS Response frame is sent by an AP in response to a DMS Request frame, or autonomously to terminate a requested DMS stream, or to advertise the current parameters for one or more GCR (#686) streams.
 The format of the DMS Response frame is shown in Figure 7-101aw.

 7.4.aa13 Robust AV Streaming Action frame details

+(#855)7.4.aa13.3 Group Membership Request frame format

+The Group Membership Request frame is sent to a STA to request the contents of its dot11GroupAddressesTable.
+The frame body of Group Membership Request frame contains the information shown in Figure 7-aa23.